 Finding the report

-To find the Persona movement report in Engagement Cloud, go to Ecommerce > Reporting > Persona movement.
+To find your Persona movement report, go to Ecommerce > Reporting > Persona movement.

 Setting the date range

 2. Choose the Start date and End date by clicking the calendar icon.

 There are two sections that are affected by the date range selection: the Persona destinations chart and the Population size change table.